-214. Intergenerational transfer of knowledge is essential for a dynamic labour market.
+- 219. Intergenerational transfer of knowledge is essential for a dynamic labour market.
 The transfer of knowledge and experiences in the workplace has the potential to be bidirectional, with flows going both from older to younger workers and vice versa.
 The flexibility of labour markets and their capacity to foster such intergenerational transfers is to some extent determined by the prevailing national policies and legislation concerning work and retirement.
 The intergenerational transfer of knowledge and opportunities is not, however, limited to the workplace.
-Such exchange can also occur in the context of organized educational and cultural activities, which influence older people's well-being positively by promoting their active participation in their communities.

-215. The Vienna Declaration calls for educational campaigns to increase awareness and hence protect against stereotypes surrounding older people.
-In relation to the labour market, there are many widespread stereotypes based on age, such as that older workers are less motivated and competent at work than younger counterparts;49 that older workers are harder to train and thus inherently less valuable as employees;50 or that older workers are more expensive because they have higher salaries and because they use more health care benefits due to declining health.51 Combating such unfounded stereotypes is one step towards realizing a more cohesive society.
-The Vienna Declaration also highlights the need for both education (i) for young people on healthy, active ageing as part of the life-course, and (ii) for older people on the issues and challenges facing younger generations.
+Such exchange can also occur in the context of organized educational and cultural activities, which influence older people's well-being positively by promoting their active participation in their communities. - 220.
+The Vienna Declaration calls for educational campaigns to increase awareness and hence protect against stereotypes surrounding older people.
+In relation to the labour market, there are many widespread stereotypes based on age, such as that older workers are less motivated and competent at work than younger counterparts; that older workers are harder to train and thus inherently less valuable as employees; or that older workers are more expensive because they have higher salaries and because they use more health care benefits due to declining health.
+Combating such unfounded stereotypes is one step towards realizing a more cohesive society.
+The Vienna Declaration also highlights the need for both education (i) for young people on healthy, active ageing as part of the

-49 Posthuma and Campion (2009)
+&lt;sup>61 Posthuma and Campion (2009)

-50 Ruppel and others (2010)
+&lt;sup>62 Ruppel and others (2010)

-51 Anne Bal et al (2011)
+&lt;sup>63 Anne Bal et al (2011)